 Birthplace: Indianapolis, Indiana, United States of America

-#56 on The Best Writers of All Timesee more on Kurt Vonnegut
+#59 on The Best Writers of All Time

 Glenn Close is an American film, television and stage actress.
 Throughout her long and varied career, she has been consistently acclaimed for her versatility and is widely regarded as one of the finest actresses of her generation.
 She has won three Emmy Awards, three Tony Awards and received six Academy Award nominations.
-Close began her professional stage career in 1974 in Love for Love, and was mostly a New York stage actress through the rest of the 1970s and early 1980s, appearing in both plays and musicals, including the Broadway productions of Barnum in 1980 and The Real Thing in 1983, for which she won the Tony Award for Best Actress in a Play.
-Her first film role was in The World ...more on Wikipedia
+Close began her professional stage career in 1974 in Love for Love, and was mostly a New York stage actress through the rest of the 1970s and early 1980s, appearing in both plays and musicals, including the Broadway productions of Barnum in 1980 and The Real Thing in 1983, for which she won the Tony Award for Best Actress in a Play. ...more on Wikipedia

 Birthplace: Greenwich, Connecticut, United States of America